February 15, 2019

 “They’re cheap, flat, and you can wear them to and from the gym, so you don’t have to carry a second pair,” wrote Wire Cutter staff writer Chris Heinonen..

 While they’re great for weightlifting, Converse sneakers are by no means the perfect shoe for every workout.
-If you’re big on aerobics, weight training and multidirectional workouts, like kickboxing, then cross training sneakers are your best best.
+If you’re big on aerobics, weight training and multidirectional workouts, then cross training sneakers are your best bet, according to Popsugar.
 And for running, everyone has their own preference when it comes to their footwear of choice, however Runner’s World has a few suggestions, too.